 If humans are included in the foreground of your photos, the direction in which they are looking plays a significant role in creating a stimulating composition.
 The rule of thirds is best used in such circumstances when the subject is placed upon the line opposite of the direction in which he or she’s looking.

 For instance, imagine your image is focused on a man who is looking toward the right.
 He deserves to be positioned on your grid’s left line.
 Likewise, the line along which he is looking should run along the top line of your grid.
 This kind of framing is intuitive to the viewer; it seems natural.
 And is more engaging.

-The rule of 3rds is usually applied poorly.
-This happens when the shutter-bug understands the strategy, but does not fully appreciate why it works.
+The rule of thirds is usually applied poorly.
+This happens when the shutterbug understands the strategy, but does not fully appreciate why it works.
 As an example, suppose you are photographing a dog and have him framed so his head is positioned on the higher left point and his tail on the bottom right point.
 As discussed earlier, the bottom right point has the most focal strength.
 The upper left point, the least.
 As a result, the dog’s tail would receive the attention rather than his head, reducing the impact of your picture.

-Learning And Bending The R.O.T.
+Learning And Bending the Rule of Thirds

-About the Author:
+About the Author

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: